A Survey on Self-play Methods in Reinforcement Learning: Preliminaries

-meaning that no player can benefit by changing their strategy unilaterally, given the strategies of all other players.
-In other words, an NE is a situation where the strategy chosen by each player is a BR to the strategies chosen by all other players.
+meaning that no player can benefit by changing their strategy unilaterally, given the strategies of others.
+In other words, an NE is a situation where each player’s strategy is a BR to the others’ strategies.